 When you have a big photo in .png format, try saving it as a .jpg file with 80-90% quality.
-Probably, you won't see the difference, but the file size might be a lot smaller.
+You probably won't see the difference, but the file size might be a lot smaller.

-It can happen that after all the tweaking of your document, you discover that an artist rider with 25 different stage plans, 18 press photo's and 6 logo's will never be small enough.
+It can happen that after all the tweaking to your document, you discover that an artist rider with 25 different stage plans, 18 press photo's and 6 logo's will never be small enough.

-In that case you could consider to upload your rider as a PDF into the online storage in the detail page of your artist.
+In this case, consider uploading your rider as a PDF into the online storage in the detail page of your artist.
 When you send out your contract by email from System One, you can attach any of the files from the related artist.

 TECH NERD PRO TIP: Word files (.docx) are actually Zip archives that contains a folder structure with .xml files and all the separate image files.
 You can rename the .docx extension to a .zip and open the file to see what is really going on inside your Word document.